timf34/Article2Audio/README.md

 ﻿# Article2Audio

- _Not in a useable state right now!
-Will be soon, and easy to self-host, etc.!_

 **Convert articles to audio using OpenAI's Text to Speech API.**

 Article2Audio is a straightforward web app designed for personal use, allowing users to convert online articles to